abdisamadjoe/Hearline/README.md

 ## Features

 - 🎧 **Read aloud** — reads any page or selected text out loud using your browser's built-in voice
-- ✨ **Real-time highlighting** — follows along and highlights each sentence as it is spoken
+- **Real-time highlighting** — follows along and highlights each word as it is spoken
-- ⚡ **RSVP speed reading** — flashes one word at a time on screen, up to 3x faster than normal reading
+- **RSVP speed reading** — flashes one word at a time on screen, up to 3x faster than normal reading
-- 📄 **Smart summarizer** — pulls out the key points from any page instantly, no AI or internet needed
+- **Smart summarizer** — pulls out the key points from any page instantly, no AI or internet needed
-- 🔒 **100% private** — everything runs inside your browser, nothing is sent to any server
+- **100% private** — everything runs inside your browser, nothing is sent to any server
-- 🌐 **Works everywhere** — articles, blogs, Wikipedia, course pages, and documentation sites
+- **Works everywhere** — articles, blogs, Wikipedia, course pages, and documentation sites

 ---